 - Do not use your private car for commercial use – this is a standard exclusionary clause in most insurance policies and making such a claim is infructuous.
 On the contrary, the insurer can sue you for mala fides and breach of contract by virtue of non-disclosure of material information.

-- Do not forget the expiry date of the policy – as one must renew the policy (either with the same insurer or purchase a policy from another) well within time to avail the benefits of NCB and maintain one’s credit history with car insurance intact.
+- Do not forget the expiry date of the policy – as one must renew the policy (either with the same insurer or purchase a policy from another) well within time to avail the benefits of NCB or no claim bonus and maintain one’s credit history with car insurance intact.

 Rejection of a claim can be quite disastrous for the policyholder who has put all his eggs in a single basket, counting on the insurer to cover for him at times of crisis.